-Historical uses of saffron
+Historical uses of Saffron

 The stigmas from about 100,000 flowers are required to make a kilo of pure dried saffron (Claus, 1962; Abrishami, 1987; Abrishami, 1997; Dalby, 2000).
-Saffron has been used by different nations for different purposes such as a spice,
+Different nations have used saffron for different purposes, such as spice,

 To read more about this paper: Download here